 We are a small, in-house kennel, based at our home in the Fife countryside.
 My kennel name ‘Glendream’ has been registered with the UK Kennel Club since I was 15 year old and I have owned dogs as long as I can remember.

 Originally from East Lothian, I now live in Fife, near Cupar, overlooking the Firth of Tay.
 I live in a Farm Cottage, in a beautiful rural location, surrounded by fields and woodland, which are ideal for exercising the dogs.
-In addition to looking after my dogs, we also run a Dog Grooming business from home, which means I’m always around to look after the dogs and any litters we have.

 I have always had dogs and grew up with lots of breeds around me.
 My grandmother had Cairns and Labs and my aunt bred and worked Border Collies on her farm where I spent a lot of time as a child.
 From a young age, I was also involved in training my aunt’s sheep dogs and I have always been interested in the breeding side of things.